Tuesday Mar 23rd, 2021, 0610-1730

 We had discussed our plan going forward as we had come down the wash.
 We had a real complication in regards to Aravaipa Canyon coming up the next day.
 The canyon is managed by the BLM and requires permits, which we still didn’t have.
 We’d been trying to get permits for almost 3 months with no luck.
 We’d gone to the Rec.gov website back in January, only to find that every single permit was claimed, which surprised us.
 We kept checking back every week since and never saw anything open up.
 A week ago, we started calling the ranger station but never were able to talk to a person.
 The recording just directed us to the website, completely unhelpful.
 Without a permit, we would have to take one of 2 alternates that added 12 miles to the route.
 Plus the canyon is considered one of the highlights of the whole trip.

 Once in town, more surprises.
-Violet, the Lodge proprietor, informed us that they were officially closed but allowing hikers to stay in the rooms for free (or a donation).
+Violet, the lodge proprietor, informed us that they were officially closed but allowing hikers to stay in the rooms for free (or a strongly hinted at donation).
 It was kind of a weird situation but we went with it.
 About 7 AZT hikers were already there so it seemed legit.
 She asked if we could go to the restaurant next door to wait while they prepared a room.
 No problem.
 Abuelitos was open, warm and dry.
-An outlet sat right in the wall of one of the booths.
+An outlet was positioned perfectly in the wall of one of the booths.
 A hiker’s dream.
 We each got a taco salad and enjoyed free wifi.

 Back at the lodge, night had set in and we were ready to crash.
 The rain had stopped but it was so cold outside.
 The room was tiny and rustic but hey, how can I complain.
 We had to fill a bucket to flush the toilet and the hot water was very finicky but mostly things worked.
 Beggars can’t be choosers and even more so, thru-hikers can put up with just about anything.
 I’ve slept in a sheep shed after all.
 Yet another crazy ending to a diverse day.